Wingnut Legislators Flock To Arizona To Get Their Own Fraudit Ideas

-Category: World Politics Hits: 2As Brianna Keilar points out, Republicans are traveling to Arizona to observe their clownish election review and get ideas.
+Category: World Politics Hits: 9As Brianna Keilar points out, Republicans are traveling to Arizona to observe their clownish election review and get ideas.
 It's like political Pinterest!
 "It's a sign that similar probes may be replicated elsewhere across the country.
 CNN's Sara Murray is live for us in Phoenix with more.
 It sounds like it could be the fraud-its," she said.
 "It certainly could be.
 There have been lawmakers from Georgia, Colorado, Pennsylvania, Wisconsin, and other states that have come to visit the Arizona audit," reporter Sara Murray said.
 "They take a tour of the floor, pose for a picture with the folks from Cyber Ninjas who are running this event, and then they do interviews of the right wing media, and say what a great process they're running out here in Arizona.
 I just want to remind viewers of what this process is.
 This so-called audit was spearheaded by Republicans in the state.
 It's overseen by Cyber Ninjas, this firm where the CEO has indicated already they believe there was fraud.
 They don't have experience in this kind of election audit.

 Read more https://crooksandliars.com/2021/06/wingnut-legislators-flock-arizona-get